raldone01/no_std_io_rs/README.md

 * Fix clippy lints
 * Add `alloc` feature
 * Add doc comments with examples to all public functions and structs.
+* Add audit log to tar parser to track spec violations

 # TODO no_std_io: